jakelashbrook/discover-penwith/README.md

 I plan to add updates from the Survey before each new release of Discover Penwith.

 ## Manual Testing During Initial Deployment Stages
-To be safe and know for sure my MVP website is ready for an initial release and go to submission for my course with Code Institute, I decided to make a log of the processes of manual testing undertaken after the initial deployment in order to assess whether it's at an acceptable level to release as an MVP and submit.

-- To begin with, I've started testing on mobile and laptop manually whether all of the links, buttons, and images are doing what they're supposed to be.
+To be safe and know for sure my MVP website is ready for an initial release and go to submission for my course with Code Institute, I decided to make a log of the processes of manual testing undertaken after the initial deployment in order to assess whether it's at an acceptable level to release as an MVP and submit.To begin with, I've started testing on mobile and laptop manually whether all of the links, buttons, and images are doing what they're supposed to be.
 On initial checking- they're all responding how i expected them too.

+**Discover Page Testing:**
+1. All links on page checked to make sure that they're functioning correctly.
+2. Check page validation again in at [W3 HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjakelashbrook.github.io%2Fdiscover-penwith%2Findex.html) for the 'Discover' homepage.
+ - i.
+Warning given about using the type attribute on the Javascript resource link to the main.js file.
+ - ii.
+Error listed for the function saying 'Attribute function not allowed at this point of the a element'.
+3. Checked to see all images are loaded correctly.
+4. Checked all buttons are functioning correctly.

+**Explore Page Testing:**
+1. All links on the #EXPLORE page have been tested and are working.
+2. The map has been tested and is working but with 2 slight glitches:
+ - i.
+The map doesn't automatically load until one of the buttons that generates the different markers on the map is clicked.
+ - ii.
+The info windows generate on the map as expected, however when a new info-window is clicked the previous one does not close as was expected.
+This is a problem within the codebase that needs to be carefully fixed to enhance the overall User Experience.
+3. As expected, the Street View of each marker selected is generated upon a new marker being clicked.
+There are no problems with this feature.
+However, I plan to keep an eye on the street view locations to see if they can be updated if/when Google updates the locations which offer a Street View.
+4. All images displayed correctly.
+5. The last thing that caught my attention was that when the # TOUR section appears with the Street View the section blends with the footer, this can be resolved with a simple white border-top being added to the footer element.

+**Join In Page Testing:**
+1. All links work correctly.
+2. The form functions correctly.
+3. All Images display correctly on the page and the info-windows.
+4. All buttons function correctly.

+** Overall Site Testing:**

 # Deployment